Godones/Alien/README.md

 `page-table `： page table to manage virtual memory

-`simple-bitmap`： a simple bitmap to manage frames
+`pager`： buddy and bitmap to manage frames

 `gmanager`: a simple allocator to manage `process`/ `fd` and so on